The Mapoon Story

 Yes, it’s a cane toad.

-If that makes us respond more negatively to my top photo than we did before, that says something about how we think about the natural world.
+If that makes us respond more negatively to my top photo than we did before, that says something about how we think about depictions of the natural world.

 Fantasy from the Dark Ages